 - Massive Global Corruption.
 Today, there is a massive problem with global economic corruption.
 As political corruption and self-interest is also a problem, governments lack the necessary respect to work together to resolve these problems.

 - International Gambling Casino.
 International Stock Exchange’s are treated more like ‘International Gambling Casinos’ by many traders, with the typical goal being ‘to make as much money as possible, in the shortest possible time’.
-Traders will ‘bet’ on any type of trade – a currency going up/down, a stock rising/falling, etc. Is this what the economic system is for – gambling to make money?
+Traders will ‘bet’ on any type of trade – a currency going up/down, a stock rising/falling, etc. Is this why a stock exchange exists – to support gambling?

 - Economic Irresponsibility.
 The last global Economic Recession in 2008 has been proven to be a classic case of greed and self-interest.
 The guilty party’s included virtually everyone – Housing Mortgage Brokers, Banks, Government Officials, Financial Standards Rating Agencies, etc. As a result of the economic collapse, millions lost jobs around the world and lives were shattered.

 - Foolish behaviour – even when we know better.
-Another major problem with this system is that even when some politicians and corporations clearly know right from wrong, if there’s money involved, they will often still make the wrong choice.
-Ethics and doing what is right is overridden by foolish self-interest.
+Another major problem with this system, is that even when some Politicians and Corporate CEO’s know right from wrong, if there’s money involved, they will still make the wrong choice.
+Ethics, and doing what is right, is overridden by foolish self-interest.

 - Lies, Lobbying, Bribes, Back-Handers,… A system based on self-interest also creates other unethical behaviour in all sectors of society.
-Politicians will constantly lie to the public and each other, as will many people in the corporate sector when money and self-interest is involved.
+Politicians will constantly lie to the public.
+They will cover up the truth, as will others in the corporate sector when money and self-interest is involved.

 When you consider the serious range of problems that a system based on economic competition and self-interest creates in the world, no rational intelligent person would ever choose such a defective model when a wiser option exists.
 Why choose a model that pits humanity against itself, when you can choose a model where we work together as a people and everyone benefits.
-One makes sense – the other is primitive, aggressive and destructive to people’s lives!
+One makes sensible; the other is primitive, aggressive and destructive to the planet and people’s lives!

-Psychologically – and literally – it is actually encouraging people to put their own self-interest first, instead of working together with others where everyone benefits.
+Psychologically – and literally – the existing system actually encourages people to put their own self-interest first, instead of working together with others where everyone benefits.
 It is actually encouraging people to do the wrong thing – instead of what is right!

 This is the foolishness of this system.
-Even when the answers to our problems are completely obvious, a system based on self-interest will still encourage people to do the wrong thing – regardless of whether they know better or not!
-To protect their ‘self-interest’, they will often lie, deceive, manipulate and corrupt the truth.
-This is also why national governments cannot easily fix this problem.
-As many politicians and political parties are also ‘under the influence’ of corporate lobbyists and 3rd-party vested interests who fund them, it is simply not realistic to expect them to do what is right.
+Even when the answers to our problems are completely obvious, a system based on self-interest will still encourage people to do the wrong thing.
+To protect their self-interest, a person might lie, deceive, manipulate and corrupt the truth.
+This is also why national governments never act to fix the problems – self-interest.
+As many politicians are also being influenced by corporate lobbyists and 3rd-party vested interests who donate to their political campaigns and fund their parties, it has become unrealistic to expect them to do what is right.